Teoría de La Cura

 Has there been no change the medical definition of cure since 1805.

-Of course normal Spanish dictionaries define cure, and Spanish-English dictionaries defined cure, but these cures are based on general language usage, not on medical practice or science.
+Of course normal Spanish dictionaries define cure, and Spanish-English dictionaries defined cure, but these cures are based on general language usage, not on medical theory, practice nor science.

 What is the Spanish word for illness?
 I’ve chosen dolencia.
 In Spanish,